Tens Of Thousands In Puerto Rico Told To Evacuate Immediately As Dam Cracks

 About 70,000 people in Puerto Rico’s northwestern municipalities of Isabela and Quebradillas were being urged to evacuate immediately Friday after the Guajataca Dam there was found to be in “imminent” danger of failing.

 Engineers found a crack in the 88-year-old structure during an inspection after Hurricane Maria left the island Wednesday.
-The storm has dumped more than 20 inches of rain across a wide swath of the island.
+The storm dumped more than 20 inches of rain across a wide swath of the island.

-A complete failure of the structure would unleash a deadly, fast-moving wave of water as the 2-square-mile lake it once held back is funneled downhill.
+A complete failure of the dam would unleash a deadly, fast-moving wave of water as the 2-square-mile lake it once held back is funneled downhill.

 Per the National Weather Service, the dam began failing at 2:10 Friday afternoon.
-Authorities were busing as many people as they can to safety.
-Those who have the means to evacuate were told do so immediately:
+Authorities were busing as many people as they could to safety.
+Those who had the means to evacuate were told to do so immediately:

-Compounding problems, Hurricane Maria destroyed 95 percent of the U.S. territory’s cell towers, and all of Puerto Rico is without power, frustrating efforts to notify those downstream.
+Compounding problems, Hurricane Maria destroyed 95 percent of the U.S. territory’s cell towers and all of Puerto Rico is without power, frustrating efforts to notify those downstream.

 “We don’t know what the details are,” Puerto Rico Gov. Ricardo Rosselló said at a news conference Friday.
 “We are evacuating everywhere.”